RobertAKARobin/util/web/README.md

 ## TODO

--	Jump anchors
 -	Components emit events
--	Differentiate between weak/strong subscriptions
+-	Persist state for elements with UIDs?
 -	Add route helper
+-	Jump anchors
 -	Import from other file (ergo SVG)
--	Persist state for elements with UIDs?

 -	Match routes with params
 -	Remove CSS from JS bundles